Kuzirashi/ckb-voting/README.md

 ### Type Script:

 Args in Type Script should be blake2b256 hash of first Input Cell in transaction.
 This is so-called type ID pattern.
-It is generated based on Input Cell Outpoint + Output index of Core Cell: 1 (for NO cell) or 2 (for YES cell).
+It is generated based on Input Cell Outpoint + Output index of Core Cell: 0.

+Vote Cell args should be exactly the same as Core Cell's args.

 ### Data:
 - 1 byte - VOTE_OPTION_TYPE